aaestrada/steerage/README.md

 It takes the following arguments:

 - `options`
-    - `config` - a fully resolved path to a configuration document.
+    - `config` - a fully resolved path to a configuration document (relative paths in this document are from the document's location).
     - `protocols` - optional additional custom protocols for `shortstop`.
     - `environment` - optional additional criteria for `confidence` property resolution.
 - `callback(error, server)` - an optional callback - omitting returns a promise.